 - Managers of their own wineries, which allows them to offer physical experiences in the real world (visits, tastings, catering, etc.).

 Then, we identified the brand’s values, its most emotional side, the one that defines its territory and the way it presents itself:

 - A premium and sophisticated brand.

-- Sustainable and committed to protecting the environment.
+- Sustainable and committed to the environment.

-- Artisanal, yet innovative.
+- Artisanal, and at the same time innovative.

-- Experiential, both online and offline.
+- Experiential, on and off screen.